top of page

 The adjective 'affirmative' has its etymological roots in Latin.
 It is derived from the Latin word 'affirmativus,' which is formed from 'affirmare,' a combination of 'ad,' meaning 'to,' and 'firmus,' meaning 'firm' or 'strong.'
 In Latin, 'affirmativus' originally meant 'affirmative' or 'confirming.'
 When this term entered English, it retained the sense of expressing agreement, confirmation, or a positive response.
 'Affirmative' describes a stance or response that affirms or agrees with a statement, proposal, or question.
 Its etymology underscores the idea of making a positive and firm declaration or response, emphasizing the role of 'affirmative' as a term of agreement or confirmation.

-Quiz: Find the meaning of the adjective affirmative:
+Find the correct meaning of the adjective affirmative:

 Try Again!